selimslab/selimslab.github.io/_NOTES/arts/philosophy/all-is-one.md

 We name things so we can talk about them.
 It's like drawing a line in the sand, it might be useful but it's artificial.
 Names don't exist outside our heads.

-A tree might seem like one separate thing but it could not exist without water, soil, and the sun.
+A tree might seem like a separate thing but it could not exist without water, soil, and the sun.
 You take a tree and the sun comes with it

-Or take an animal,

 Carbon in proteins, calcium in bones, iron in the blood, and oxygen in the air; all created in the heart of distant stars

-You take one thing and the whole universe comes with it
+Take anything and the whole universe comes with it

+Self is an illusion

 ![](/static/img/attached-to-all.png)